adi221/leet-social-media/README.md

 - Skeleton loading
 - Fetching new posts while scrolling
 - Web sockets
-- Getting real time notifications when user gets follow, like, comment
+- Getting real time notifications when user gets follow, like, comment or mention
+- User can like comments and reply to comments
 - Direct inbox for chat
 - Ability to create chat groups and private dual chat
 - Notifications for chat